harrellbm/Bookletic/example/example.typ

   [
     = Page One of the Book

-    This page starts fresh numbering the books actual content
+    This page starts fresh numbering the book's actual content

     #lorem(80)
   ],